SpotIM/userscripts/ninja-tools/readme.md

 - [commands.ts](./src/commands.ts) - This is where you'll provide the metadata for the command:
   - `keyCombo` (string) - The key combination that activates this command (you can hit a key combo without the need to open the command palette), use this one for _super_ useful commands.
 If you don't want a key combo for that command, you'll still have to define one **(a unique one)** since it's also used as the command's identifier.
 If that's the case please the following as a template for one: `__ssXX` where XX are some group of chars that describe it.
   - `description` (string) - The command's description, shows up in the command palette and help screen.
-  - `detailedDescription` (string) - A detailed description that will only show up in the help screen.
+  - `detailedDescription` (string) - A detailed description that will only show up in the help screen (optional).
   - `unlisted` (boolean) - Set to false if the key combo starts with `__` (TODO - remove this, have it derived automatically from key combo).
 - [commands-impl.ts](./src/commands-impl.ts) - This file exports an object where the keys are key combo (remember they are used as identifiers?) and the values are that command's implementation.
+Nearing the end of that file you'll see a block that automatically creates command entries for A/B test commands.

 ## Adding an A/B Test